pytorch/glow/docs/CodingStandards.md

 ### Follow the LLVM and Facebook coding standards

-Use the facebook coding standards when writing c++ code.
+Use the Facebook coding standards when writing c++ code.
 The Facebook coding standards are almost identical to the LLVM coding standards, except for lower case variable naming and the underscore suffix.
 The LLVM coding standards also covers topics that are compiler specific: